-Stock market sell-off: Dow futures tumble over 400 points
+Stock market sell-off: Dow futures are swinging wildly

-The stock market freakout of early 2018 isn't done yet.
+The stock market freakout of early 2018 isn't over yet.

-Dow futures slumped more than 400 points, or 1.7%, early Tuesday morning, suggesting the turmoil of the past few days is set to deepen.
-Earlier in the night, they were down more than 800 points.
+Stock futures swung wildly ahead of the U.S. open on Tuesday, highlighting the return of volatility to markets that had boomed over the previous year.

-The Dow has already plummeted more than 1,800 points over the previous two trading sessions.
-Monday was particularly brutal: the index tumbled a record 1,175 points.
-The 4.6% plunge was the Dow's worst day since August 2011 and knocked it into the red for the year.
+Monday was a brutal day for stocks: the Dow tumbled a record 1,175 points.
+The 4.6% plunge was the index's worst day since August 2011 and knocked it into the red for the year.

+There was no respite after the close: Dow futures plunged more than 800 points late in the day.
+They then made a full recovery before volatile trading pushed them 75 points -- 0.3% -- lower by 5:45 a.m.
+ET.

-The tremors also spread to the other side of the globe, with stocks in Asia plummeting overnight.
-Japan's Nikkei lost more nearly 5%, while stocks in Hong Kong dropped almost 4%.
+The tremors on Wall Street spread around the globe, with stocks in Europe and Asia posting heavy losses.

 Related: Asian stocks plunge after bloodbath on Wall Street

 After months of unusual calm, fear has raced back onto Wall Street in dramatic fashion.

 The VIX index of market volatility spiked by a record 116% to the highest level in more than two years on Monday.
 CNNMoney's Fear & Greed gauge of market sentiment has gone from "extreme greed" a week ago to "extreme fear."

 The sudden mood shift in the once-euphoric market is all about the threat of inflation.
 Worries about inflation first emerged in the bond market.
 Heavy selling sent the 10-year Treasury yield spiking to a four-year high.